pasok0n/Scrollercoaster/README.md

 ## How it works

 Scrollercoaster intercepts scroll events system-wide using a `CGEventTap` at the hardware (HID) level.
-Events from continuous devices like trackpads and Magic Mice carry an `isContinuous` flag that regular mice never set — that's how it tells them apart.
+Events from trackpads and Magic Mice carry a non-zero scroll phase or momentum phase that regular mice never set — that's how it tells them apart.
 Regular mouse scroll events are flipped; everything else passes through untouched.

+## Features

+- **Automatic per-device scroll direction** — no manual switching needed
+- **Disable Scroll Acceleration** — replaces macOS's acceleration curve with a fixed, linear scroll speed for regular mice.
+Each notch of the scroll wheel always scrolls the same amount regardless of how fast you spin it.
+- **Adjustable scroll speed** — when acceleration is disabled, a slider (1–100) lets you dial in exactly how much each notch scrolls.
+You can drag the slider or click the number and type a value directly.

 ## Requirements